 \begin{defi} A vertex $v \in \Gamma$ is called a \emph{puncture} if the 1-jet lift of $\Gamma$ makes a jump at $v$.
 It is called a \emph{negative puncture} if we go from the upper sheet to the lower when following the lifted orientation of $\Gamma$, and it is called a \emph{positive puncture} if we go from the lower sheet to the upper. \end{defi}

 \begin{rmk} We will only consider trees with exactly one positive puncture, and for such trees the positive puncture coincides with the root of the tree. \end{rmk}

+\begin{rmk} When switching local defining functions along a flow line of $\Lambda$ as in \eqref{eq:patch} we do not introduce any vertex along the corresponding edge of $\Gamma$. \end{rmk}

 Next we fix some notations.
 Note that if $p$ is a puncture of a tree $\Gamma$, then it is a critical point of some local function difference $f_1-f_2$, where we assume that $f_1>f_2$.
+Let $U \subset M$ be a maximal connected neighborhood of $p$ such that both $f_1$ and $f_2$ are defined on $U$.
 Denote by $W^u(p)$ and $W^s(p)$ the unstable and stable manifold, respectively, at $p$, with respect to the negative gradient flow of $f_1-f_2$.
-That is, if $\phi:M \times \R \to M$ is a solution of
+That is, if $\phi:U \times \R \to M$ is a solution of

 then

 We define the \emph{index} $I(p)$ of a puncture $p$ to the be Morse index of $f_1-f_2$.
 Because of our transversality assumptions we have

 The dimension of a Morse flow tree is given as follows.
 Let $e(\Gamma)$ be the number of end-vertices, $s(\Gamma)$ be the number of switches, and $Y_1(\Gamma)$ the number of $Y_1$-vertices of $\Gamma$.